top of page

 Principle

-NRF2 is a transcription factor, which plays an important role in responding to oxidative stress.
+NRF2 is a transcription factor which plays an important role in responding to oxidative stress.
 Under normal cellular conditions, NRF2 forms a protein complex with Keap1 in the cytoplasm, which results in the proteasomal degradation of NRF2 causing it to be inactive.
 Oxidative stress leads to the activation of a number of kinases including MAPK, ERK, p38, PKC, and PI3K.
 They phosphorylate both Keap1 and NRF2, which disrupt the Keap1-NRF2 complex, and stimulate the translocation of NRF2 to the nucleus, where it forms a complex with Maf proteins.
 The NRF2/Maf heterodimers bind directly to antioxidant response elements (AREs) located within promoters of NRF2 target genes and coordinate the expression of antioxidant gene products.

 Keap1–Nrf2 Pathway (2).png